I wasn’t supposed to burn out.

 So I did what any driven person does when the old strategies stop working.
 I stopped.
 I sought help.
 I went deep.
 And I discovered logotherapy and existential counseling—the work that finally gave me back my inner compass.

 For the past six years I’ve used everything I learned in the boardroom and the dark nights of the soul to help others do the same.
+I work with high performers who look successful on paper but feel something critical is missing:

 You’ve built the career, the business, the life—yet you still wake up wondering, “Is this it?”